|Abuse and Neglect Prevention Systems: Evaluation and Implementation Guide|

 |The National Adult Protective Services Association (NAPSA)|

-A national non-profit membership organization which represents Adult Protective Services (APS) programs, professionals and the abused, neglected and financially exploited vulnerable adults they serve.
+This national membership organization represents Adult Protective Services programs, professionals and the abused, neglected and financially exploited vulnerable adults they serve.

 |The Taunton Jail Diversion Program|